 Sometimes, the VPC in which the GigaVUE-FM is launched may not have access to the Internet.
 Without Internet access, GigaVUE-FM cannot connect to the AWS API endpoints.
 For GigaVUE-FM to connect to AWS, a proxy server must be configured.

 To create a proxy server:

-- 1. Select AWS > Settings > Proxy Server. - 2.
-Click Add.
-The Add Proxy Server page is displayed as shown in Figure 4-55 on page 78.
+1. Select AWS > Settings > Proxy Server.

+2. Click Add.
+The Add Proxy Server page is displayed as shown in Figure 55: Adding a Proxy Server on page 85.